 In the case of a lost love

 We are left with a memory that no one else can steal and a heart no one else can fix.
-We have to accept it was not meant to be and live with any regrets.
+We have to accept it was not meant to be and live with any ensuing regrets.

 What are the chances of a successful reunion with a lost love?
 Statistically pretty slim!
-OK, so you want to give it a go!
+OK, so, you want to give it a go!

 How to find someone you lost touch with.

 At the very beginning, we suggest going back as far as you can.
 To times and places where you first met and spent time together.
+Begin at the beginning.

 - The vital information would be as follows:- Friends’ full name.
 Address, names of parents, brother and sisters, and any mutual friends.
 Schools attended- workplaces.
 Social clubs, names of any platonic boy or girlfriends.

-First, we search for births, marriages, and deaths.
+We begin by a search for births, marriages, and deaths.

-Mariage shows date and location and usually full names of both parents
+Marriage shows date and location and usually full names of both parents

 Names of brothers and sisters are very useful too.
 Especially if it’s a female you are searching for.
 It helps where they married and then subsequently divorced.

 Often you cannot pick up on a new married surname.
-So we search for a brother or sister or sister who ‘would’ probably know.
+So we search for a brother or sister or sister, who ‘would’ probably know.
 Preferably a brother as its rare the male changes his surname.
 However, we found quite often the sibling is reluctant to pass on this information without first seeking approval from the person you are searching for.
 So the element of surprise is lost and they may simply say NO!

 You might try Facebook.
 However, we have not achieved much success here.